 I loved it on my first brush stroke on the far lower right glass pane.
 Loved it!

 All of that glass drove me crazy.
-It’s a lot to style and it’s hard to keep it organized with copies of purchase contracts or camera lenses.
+It’s a lot to style and it’s hard to keep it organized with copies of purchase contracts or, camera gear and half-finished crafts.

 Here is a photo of the original hutch.
 What do you think?